BlazeMedina/Final_Project/README.md

 Meet as a team 05/18 to prepare for presentation 2 <br />
 Need to start drafting dashboard visuals for presentation day <br />
 Divide up the remaining work to be prepared for Deliverable 2 turn in <br />
+Meet as a team 05/22 to discuss the what has been completed and the plan for the upcoming week <br />

 <br />